These Are Different Tools

 - No list uploads: You can't import a list of contacts and send a campaign.

-- No A/B testing: Not available.
+- No A/B testing: Not available for campaigns.

 - Requires separate marketing tool: You'll need another platform for marketing emails.